maquina-de-estados-finitos-arduino

 }

-The tabular implementation has advantages in certain cases.
-The execution of the code is slightly more efficient, since, instead of computing conditionals for state transitions and associated actions, we access directly through the indices of the matrix.
+The tabular implementation has advantages in certain situations.
+Code execution is slightly more efficient, since, instead of computing conditionals for state transitions and associated actions, we access directly through the matrix indices.

-In addition, in certain cases it can be slightly more efficient in the use of memory, since the transitions can be directly mapped into program memory (ROM), instead of in dynamic memory (RAM).
+Furthermore, in certain cases, it can be slightly more efficient in memory usage, since transitions can be mapped directly into program memory (ROM), instead of dynamic memory (RAM).

 Finally, it is easier to change the behavior of the network, simply by altering the transition matrix.
-This change can, for example, be updated from an SD card, or received by a means of communication (UART, Bluetooth, Wifi…).
+This change can, for example, be updated from an SD card, or received via a communication medium (UART, Bluetooth, Wifi…).

 However, it is considerably more restrictive.
-Any input to the machine has to be mapped to an input, which makes it counterproductive in the (very common) case of having transitions with combined conditions (for example, in the case of condition A&B, we would have to create a new input), timeouts, etc…
+Any input to the machine has to be mapped to an input, which makes it counterproductive in the (very frequent) case of having transitions with combined conditions (for example, in the case of condition A&B, we would have to create a new input), timings, etc…

-In any case, it was not possible to make an entry on finite state machines without presenting a tabular approach to the problem.
+In any case, it was not possible to make a post about finite state machines without presenting a tabular approach to the problem.
 So here it is as an alternative, with its respective advantages and disadvantages.

 Finally, the most useful and convenient option is to encapsulate the finite state machine in an object.
 Here we have the StateMachine library that allows implementing state machines on a processor like Arduino.